priyanshee1604/foundation/udm/beginner/contact-mech.md

 1. ContactMech Table
 * Purpose: This table is the central table in the contact mechanism schema.
 It stores different types of contact information.
 * Fields: Common fields include contactMechId, contactMechTypeId, infoString, etc.
-* Usage: The infoString field is used to store the actual contact information, such as an email address.
+* Usage: The infoString field is used to store a single string of information, such as an email address or an IP address.
+This approach is taken when only one string is stored, eliminating the need for a different entity for each type of contact mechanism.

 Related Tables